terassyi/sart/README.md

 And we also need to [install Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-First, we have to create the test environment.
+First, we have to create the test environment and run e2e tests.

+For more information about e2e tests, please see [e2e/README.md](./e2e/README.md)

 ```console
 $ make build-image
 $ make certs